 I knew I had some success when during writer’s workshop last week, a student was working hard on writing a word, and I heard him muttering “I need a vowel, vowels are glue.” 🙂

-You can click on the picture below to grab your own poster with the words to this song!
+You can click on the large, yellow button below to grab your own poster with the words to this song!